GamesInTheBox-MC/Docs/content/game/pinata/_index.md

 ## How to play

-A box of blocks would appears at the game arena.
-Players must mine the blocks to earn points.
+A pinata would be spawned at the game arena.
+Players must hit them to earn points.
 Those who have the highest points would win the game.

 ## Set up